josephdadams/TallyArbiter/readme.md

 All connected listener clients are tracked and listed in the Settings page.
 You can "flash" a particular listener by clicking the Flash button next to it in the list.
 This is useful if you need to get the operator's attention or determine which listener is which.
 You can also reassign the listener to receive tally information of another Device at any time using the Tally Arbiter interface.

 ## Using a web page for tally output
-Navigate to `/tally` of the Tally Arbiter server in your browser and select a Device from the list.
+Navigate to `/tally` on the Tally Arbiter server in your browser and select a Device from the list.
 As long as the page remains connected to the system, it will display tally data (Preview, Program, Preview+Program, Clear) in real time.

+## Viewing all tally data
+Navigate to `/producer` on the Tally Arbiter server in your browser to view all Devices and their current states.
+This information is also available in the Settings GUI but is displayed in a minimal fashion here for in-service viewing.

 ## Using a blink(1) for tally output
 Tally Arbiter also supports the use of a blink(1) device by running the included Python script, `tallyarbiter_listener.py`.
 Python was chosen over Node.js for the ease of installation and use on a Raspberry Pi.
 It is compatible with and was designed to run on a Raspberry Pi Zero, making this an inexpensive option for *wireless* tally output.
 However, it can be run on any OS/device that supports Python such as MacOS or Windows, which can be helpful if you want to use this with graphics or video playback operators, for example.